Best (and Worst) Pepper Plant Companions in the Garden

 Beets

-Another low-footprint crop, beets are a good pepper companion.
-Great for filling up unused space in the garden, beets are generally happy anywhere in the garden.
-However, some speculate that beets can interact poorly with sweet corn if planted too close.
+Another low-footprint crop, beets make a good pepper companion.
+Great for filling up unused space in the garden, beets are generally happy anywhere.
+They are a cool season crop, so you can use your pepper plants to help case some shade on your beets in the afternoon heat.

 Get beet seeds >